CIDARLAB/clotho3/clotho3-web/README.md

 UI STUFF
 - sharable modal --- make it actually share
 - services to write / borrow
-    - tooltip + ability to lazy-define
     - dropdown (bootstrap)
         - use for searchbar help
     - progressBar (bootstrap)
     - scrollTo (probably easy to write) / scrollfix (see angular ui utils)
-- jQuery $.has() replacement ??
-    - used in: clickOutside directive, display_simple
-        - especially for using in searchbar so jQuery not necessary dependency
-    - consider: asynchronous jqlite extension??? i.e. jQuery functions needed not included in angular jqLite
-        - like $position
 - ANIMATION
     - see https://github.com/daneden/animate.css